Recruitment and Selection for University Support Staff

 Interviewing and Conducting the Interview

 The names of candidates selected for interviews must be submitted for approval to the Office of Affirmative Action along with a completed Initial Screening of Candidates form, (AA-28) prior to scheduling interviews.
-The Selection Report form, PER-10 (pdf) will be fully completed after a hiring decision has been made.
-Departments must obtain permission to hire candidates of choice from Affirmative Action prior to extending an offer.
+The Selection Report form, PER-10 will be fully completed after a hiring decision has been made.
+Departments must obtain permission to hire candidates of choice from the Office of Institutional Equity prior to extending an offer.

 Interviewing begins with preparation of job-related and employment reference questions for candidates.
 Each candidate must be evaluated on the same set of prepared questions.
 This becomes increasingly important as candidates are eliminated from consideration.
-Complete interview guidelines, including suggested questions, are available at Employment Services Guide to Interviewing and at Affirmative Action's Guidelines for Interviews.
+Complete interview guidelines are available at Guidelines for Interviews.

 Other than mandatory drug and alcohol testing conducted by Employment Services, Kansas State University does not allow the use of performance tests, whether physical or written, as selection instruments.
 See Section .070.

-Kansas State University is committed to nondiscrimination on the basis of race, sex, national origin, disability, religion, age, sexual orientation, or other non-merit reasons, in employment (including employment of disabled veterans and veterans of the Vietnam Era), as required by applicable laws and regulations.
+Kansas State University is committed to nondiscrimination on the basis of race, color, ethnic or national origin, sex, sexual orientation, gender identity, religion, age, ancestry, disability, genetic information, military status, or veteran status, as required by applicable laws and regulations.

-The Department must contact Affirmative Action with the names of the top candidates to which they wish to extend a job offer prior to offering any candidate a position.
+The Department must contact the Office of Institutional Equity with the names of the top candidates to which they wish to extend a job offer prior to offering any candidate a position.

-If the candidate accepts the offer, complete the PER-10 and return to Affirmative Action.
-If the candidate does not accept, proceed to offer the position to the next candidate identified to Affirmative Action as a potential hire.
+If the candidate accepts the offer, complete the PER-10 and return to the Office of Institutional Equity.
+If the candidate does not accept, proceed to offer the position to the next candidate identified to the Office of Institutional Equity as a potential hire.

 Once the selection is complete, begin the hiring process.
 The employment offer is contingent on successful completion of criminal Background Check.
-Appointment information for classified employees is available at the Division of Human Resources website.
+Appointment information for USS employees is available at the Human Resources website.

 The department has an obligation to notify all non-selected candidates that the position has been filled.